 If someone has my email address, can they access my bank details?

-Not at all, you cannot use someone’s email address to take money out of their bank account using NPP.
-Your email address can be used to replace your BSB and Account Number when receiving payments.
+Not at all, you cannot use someone’s email address to take money out of their bank account using real time payments Your email address can be used to replace your BSB and account number when receiving payments.
 So, NPP users can provide their email address to their friends, and their friends can then use that address to make a payment to them.
 There will be strict identification systems in place which mean all users will need to verify their email address and, mobile number to be able to use the New Payment Platform.
 Security is paramount to the product.

 Will I be able to change my mobile number/email address after I’ve signed up?

 By all means!
-You will be able to update both your mobile phone number and your email address if you chose to change these at any point once you’ve signed up for NPP.
+You will be able to update both your mobile phone number and your email address if you chose to change these at any point once you’ve signed up.
 That said, you’ll need to contact your financial institution to update your PayID details and don’t forget to let your friends know that you’ve updated your details.

 So there you have it.
 All your security questions around NPP answered so that you can be the pro when it launches.
-You can learn more about the the awkward moments that will be avoided through using this new payment platform here and make sure your details are up to date in preparation for the launch next year.
+You can learn more about the the awkward moments that will be avoided through using this new payment platform here and make sure your details are up to date in preparation for the launch.